 Acura's advancing emission control technology is evidenced in the new Integra.
 A new catalytic converter design allows all models to comply with TLEV standards for tailpipe emissions.
-All 2000-model Integras also have an On-board Vapor Recovery System-one year earlier than required by regulation.
+All 2001-model Integras also have an On-board Vapor Recovery System.

 SURFACE-ORIENTED CRYSTAL BEARING MATERIAL